catseye/SixtyPical/tests/SixtyPical Analysis.md

     | }
     ?
 IncompatibleConstraintsError

-If the vector produces an output that the routine doesn't produce, that's an error.
+If the vector produces an output that the routine doesn't produce, that's not an error.
+(The interface claims the result of calling the routine is defined, but the implementation actually preserves it instead of changing it; the caller can still treat it as a defined output.)

     | vector routine
     |   inputs x, y